walkerjameschris/walkerjameschris.github.io/_posts/2026-06-06-tree-coverage.md

     return f"#{color[0]:02x}{color[1]:02x}{color[2]:02x}"
 ```

+## Satellite Imagery

-Next, we can collect sattelite images using `contextily`
+Next, we can collect satellite images using `contextily`
 imported as `cx`.
 This utility pulls Esri images using
 Mercator coordinates at a specific zoom level.
 The Mercator
 coordinates I am using are the approximate locations of each